 Xiaflex side effects

-feeling like you might pass out (even while lying down);
+feeling like you might pass out (even while lying down).

-swollen glands in your elbow or underarm; or
+swollen glands in your elbow or underarm;

-mild pain or tenderness in the treated hand;
+pain or tenderness in your treated hand;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.